 8. Never take any medicine without consulting the trek guides.

 Life is all about challenges faced while making it to the top, moments cherished when we make it there, and the feeling of accomplishment while heading back home!
-Precisely the feelings experienced when you’re on Chandrashila trek via Chopta and Tungnath.
-To live it, book an Uttarakhand tour package now!
+Precisely the feelings experienced when you’re on Chandrashila Trek with Chopta and Tungnath.
+To live it, book amazing Chopta trekking tours or a customizable Uttarakhand tour package now!

 Yes, it is absolutely fine to travel to Chandrashila Peak in March.
 The winter trek is one of the highlights of Chandrashila.
 Occasional snowfall can also be experienced in the region.
 Equip yourself adequately.